-Prairie South School Division authorizes the purchase of instructional resources to meet and satisfy the vision, mission, guiding principles and goals of the school division.
+Prairie South School Division authorizes the purchase of instructional resources to meet and satisfy the vision, mission, guiding principles and goals of the school division and the Ministry of Education.

-- 1.1 Classroom instructional resources are to be selected from those recommended by the Ministry of Education. - 1.2 Materials which are an integrated part of the core program for elementary students are supplied by the school division. - 1.3 In general, materials used for instructional purposes in sciences and practical and applied arts are to be supplied to the student.
+- 1.1 Classroom instructional resources are to be selected from those recommended by the Ministry of Education. - 4.21.1 Materials which are an integrated part of the core program for elementary students are supplied by the school division. - 4.31.2 In general, materials used for instructional purposes in sciences and practical and applied arts are to be supplied to the student.
 However, in some areas where students are using consumable materials or supplies, a fee may apply.
 Refer to Administrative Procedure 505 Student Fees.